truejimfrank/TrendTagsGraph/README.md

 ## Data Science Goals

 <b>QUESTION:  </b>
 Do topically selected subsets of the trending data have varying characteristics?
-Basic characteristics such as view count, likes, and tag count.# tags per video average
+Basic characteristics such as view count, likes, and tag count.

-    ve string processing
+<b>GOALS:  </b>
+1. Extracting and manipulating the tags data with effective string processing
 2. Find within the tags data specific groupings of tags that relate to a particular topic
 3. Comparing video metadata across selected subsets of the dataset